 Welcome, and thank you for interest in volunteering your time at Seattle Area Feline Rescue!
 We could not function without our volunteers!
 Below is what you need to know for your first day, and an introduction to our policies.

-To be prepared for your first day, begin by reading the overview, and then follow the links for the complete Volunteer Handbook near the bottom of this page.
+To be prepared for your first day, begin by reading the overview, then follow the links for the complete Volunteer Handbook, near the bottom of this page.

 Once you read the general information and detailed volunteer handbook, please email volunteer@

 Parking: If you do not own a car, there are several bus lines that run up and down Aurora.
 If you do drive to the rescue, please park in the back of the building so that the spaces in the front can be used by customers, and enter through our back door on the loading dock.

-What to wear: Because we work with a lot of cat-related debris and bleach it is best not to wear clothes you are overly fond of, because they may get ruined.
-In addition to this, kitties have sharp toe nails, so it is important to wear shirts and pants that are not easily torn.
+What to wear: Because we work with a lot of cat-related debris and bleach it is best not to wear clothes you are overly fond of because they may get ruined.
+In addition to this, kitties have sharp toenails, so it’s important to wear shirts and pants that are not easily torn.
 Please wear pants that adequately cover your legs, as well as closed-toed shoes.
 Also, while we appreciate your freedom of self- expression, cat toenails can also damage body art, so take precautions to protect yourself in these areas and/or let us know if you prefer to do jobs that do not involve working directly with cats.

 A simple request: This is a volunteer position, so we understand that you are giving your free time willingly and we strive to maintain a professional work environment for everyone.
 Our expectation is that you treat this position as you would treat any job.
 Be on time, be respectful, follow the rules for keeping kitties safe, and treat this as the professional environment it is.